 Colours of any given spectral distribution can be produced by additive colour mixture with an apparatus for mixing spectral colours, compare Fig. 27 on page 25.
 It is even possible to obtain the optimal colours, representing the possible limits of surface colours.
-Among the optimal colours the most chromatic colours, for example the reddest red, are of large importance for image technology, see section 19 on page 64.
+Among the optimal colours the most chromatic colours, for example the reddest red, are of large importance for image technology, see section 19 on page 61.

-Fig. 31: Dichromatic additive optimal colours B_d , Y_d
+Fig. 31: Dichromatic additive optimal colours B{d} , Y{d}

 Fig. 31 shows the dichromatic mixture of white.
-White W is produced by additive mixture of any pair of compensatory (or complementary) optimal colours (for example blue B_d and yellow Y_d).
-In the following and in reproduction processes a greenish yellow which we call the device yellow Y_d (Y= yellow, d=device), and a reddish blue B_d is usually used.
+White W is produced by additive mixture of any pair of compensatory (or complementary) optimal colours

-In Fig. 31 (left) the reflection curve of the optimal colour blue $B{\rm d}$ has a sharp transition between the value 1,0 and 0,0 at 490nm.
+In Fig. 31 (left) the reflection curve of the optimal colour blue B_d has a sharp transition between the value 1,0 and 0,0 at 490nm.
 The reflection curve has the value 1,0 between 380nm and 490nm and the value 0,0 between 490nm and 720nm.